paudirac/Error-ROP/README.md

 that will fail when called with a zero argument.

-Following the style of the [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/), you wrap the part that could fail in a `either` block and focus on programming the happy
+Following the style of the [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/), you wrap the part that could fail in a `rop` block and focus on programming the happy
 path:

     sub compute_meaning {
         my $divisor = shift;
-        return either { 80 / $divisor }
+        return rop { 80 / $divisor }
                ->then(sub { $_ + 2 });
     };

 This way, the `compute_meaning` function will never blow, even when passed in a zero argument and the computation doesn't make sense.
-The caller can check that the computation succeeded by asking the `either` result object.
+The caller can check that the computation succeeded by asking the `rop` result object.

 When the computation succeeds, the `value` property contains